stooky/magic-page/README.md

 platform and making it simple for anyone to access the ai lead generation webchat.

+## Some Nice to Haves
+1) Find out the best way to get the "naked chat" using the chat ID so you can get creative on how you display the webchat without being bound to the MyListing format.
+It might require a free version of Inbox that we are comfortable activating for magic page purposes.

+2) Concurrent session support.
+I have started on this but was unable to complete it.
+If five people hit the site at the same time, I will create a unique ID for them and update the main database but there is not a good system to keep track of this through all of the things and showing the final response.

 ## The Goal
 The goal of this project was to get Vendasta's products into the hands of anyone with zero